-Contaminant Unit of Measurement MCLG MCL 90 th Percentile Level Found Action Level Exceeded Samples > AL Typical Source of Contamination 25.
-Copper ppm 1.3 AL= 1.3 0.070 No 0 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives 26.
-Lead ppm 0 AL= 0.015 0.0021 No 0
+Contaminant Unit of Measurement MCLG MCL 90 th Percentile Level Found Action Level Exceeded Samples > AL Typical Source of Contamination 18.
+Copper ppm 1.3 AL= 1.3 0.070 No 0 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives 19.
+Lead ppb 0 AL= 15 2.1 No 0

-- Analysis frequency is every three years per USEPA regulation; 32 residential samples were collected from the distribution system.
+Analysis frequency is every three years per USEPA regulation; 32 residential samples were collected from the distribution system.
+2022 is the year new data is required to be generated.